madneal/gshark/README.md

 The project is based on Go and Vue to build a management system for sensitive information detection.
 For the full introduction, please refer to [articles](https://mp.weixin.qq.com/mp/appmsgalbum?__biz=MzI3MjA3MTY3Mw==&action=getalbum&album_id=2376148333116850178#wechat_redirect) and [videos](https://mp.weixin.qq.com/mp/appmsgalbum?__biz=MzI3MjA3MTY3Mw==&action=getalbum&album_id=1834365721464651778#wechat_redirect).
 For now, all the scans are only targeted to the public environments, not local environments.

-For the usage of GShark, please refer to [wiki](https://github.com/madneal/gshark/wiki).
+For the usage of GShark, please refer to the [wiki](https://github.com/madneal/gshark/wiki).

 # Features